-The Grand Ole Opry is like country music’s biggest family.
+The Grand Ole Opry is often described as country music's biggest family.
 But unlike your actual family, the Opry will straight up kick you out.
-Sometimes, we all wish our family was more like the Opry.

 According to the Grand Ole Opry website, "Opry membership requires a passion for country music's fans, a connection to the music's history, and it requires commitment...
 The decision to bring a new act into the Opry fold is a two-pronged one, based on a combination of career accomplishment and commitment."